D4-project/d4-core/server/documentation/README.md

 ### Automation key

 The authentication of the automation is performed via a secure key available in the D4 UI interface.
 Make sure you keep that key secret.
 It gives access to the entire database!
-The API key is available in the ``Server Management`` menu under ``My Profile``.
+The API key is available in the ``Settings`` menu under ``My Profile``.

 The authorization is performed by using the following header: